 The proposal narrative is expected to be the intellectual product of the student.
 Although the involvement of graduate advisors and others is encouraged in the development of research ideas and in the revision of drafts, the student should be the primary author of the research proposal.

 The Proposal Narrative should include the following sections:

-Page 14 of 30 O-NIJ-2023-171521 a.
+a.
 Title Page (not counted against the proposal narrative page limit)

 The title page should include: